ramtinz/Ocular_data_analysis/README.md

 You need to run ET_processing.m which loads the .m data called ET_data for example which is structured as follows:

-The ocular data is assuemed to be converted into .mat file, e.g. with the name: ET_data
+The ocular data is assuemed to be converted into .mat file, e.g. with the name: ET_data like the sample data in the repository.

 It is also assumed to containt the following data arrays (vectors):